texas-robocamp/texas-robocamp.github.io/tutorials/programming/functions.md

 permalink: functions.html
 ---

 A <b>function</b> is a group of instructions.
-Often, functions are used to organize code by breaking long programs into shorter functions that are combined into the longer program.
+Often, functions are used to organize code by breaking long programs into shorter functions that together make up the composition of the longer program.

 We might have a `getLetter` function that asks the user for a lowercase letter, or an `averageNumbers` function that averages a list of numbers.